Use this file to discover all available pages before exploring further.

 3

-Adding both paths helps you track progress, organise leads, personalize messages and automations based on behaviour, and improve data tracking through webhooks.
+Adding both paths helps you track progress, organise leads,

-Once you’re happy with your setup, click ‘Save Changes’ to continue the flow.
+Once you’re happy with your setup, click ‘Save Changes’ to

 1